Odhynn/Naerk/content/Factions/Il'gana.md

 > > | Region | [[Allwick]] |
 > > | Leader | ? |

 Il'ghana have a bad reputation amongst druid circles.
 They are mostly hermits that condemn civilization and domesticating animals.
 They have a violent history with attacks against desert settlements.
 Amongst their ranks, there are many [[Il'vec]] cultists from [[Locust Blight]].
+They have an open enmity towards other [[Druids|Druid Circles]] that are friendly towards permanent settlements.